 Masa alumni from other programs are eligible to participate in MITF after their first programs, for a fee of $5,500, instead of $1,000.

 - Identify as Jewish

-- Not have Israeli citizenship OR if you do, you must have left Israel before the age of 14 and have lived outside of Israel for at least four consecutive years prior to receiving a Masa Israel grant or scholarship
+- Be a native English speaker, meaning you were born or raised in a country where English is the primary language.
+If you have Israeli citizenship you must have left Israel before the age of 14 and have lived outside of Israel for at least four consecutive years prior to receiving a Masa Israel grant or scholarship.

 Each city hosting Masa Israel Teaching Fellows is managed by a different program organizer.
 Applicants should explore each program organizer and city on this website prior to applying.

 Be'er Sheva Operated by Israel Outdoors NEXT

 Rishon LeZion Operated by Israel Experience

 Eilat Operated by Destination Israel